AuScope/geomodel-2-3dweb/README.md

 git tag -a PORTAL_RELEASE_20241223 -m "December 2024 Release" git push --tags origin master
 ```
-2. The 'Release API Backend' action will create a release at this tag
+2. The 'Release Backend' action will create a release at this tag

-3. Once step 2 is complete, run the 'Release Models Backend' action inputting the tag name
+**NB:** This action creates a release from the latest **completed** build actions.
-4. The 'Release Models Backend' action will build all the model files and insert them into the release
+The build actions can take some time, so do not create a tag until the build actions are complete.

 ## Code Documentation